ljmcclean/godot-game-template/CONTRIBUTING.md

 for this project.
 That means that it should adhere to the **file structure**, use **static typing**, and **explicit return types**.

-### Contact Me

-___
-- This step is not necessary, but if you would like to make sure that your proposed changes fall under the goals of this project, you may contact me on Discord (see last section of [README](https://github.com/LucksDev/godot_game_template/blob/main/README.md)).

 ### Prepare Local Repo